panacloud/bootcamp-2021/README.md

 Covid-19 propelled businesses into the future, ready or not.
 “Covid has acted like a time machine: it brought 2030 to 2020,” said Loren Padelford, vice president at Shopify Inc. “All those trends, where organizations thought they had more time, got rapidly accelerated.”
 We at Panacloud are trying to respond to these challenges and trying to lead from the front.

 Panacloud Bootcamp 2021 will fuse AI, IoT, and AWS Serverless Cloud Technologies.
-The Bootcamp will use Python and Rust as its development languages, TensorFlow as ML framework, AWS as its Serverless Cloud platform, AWS CDK for Infrastructure as Code.
+The Bootcamp will use Python, TypeScript and Rust as its development languages, TensorFlow as ML framework, AWS as its Serverless Cloud platform, AWS CDK with TypeScript for Infrastructure as Code.

 ## Introduction to English and Urdu Sections